nazirait/Multimodal_Representation/README.md

-# Comparative Study of Multimodal Representations
+## Comparative Study of Multimodal Representations

-This repository contains the source code developed as part of the MSc thesis:

-Title: Comparative Study of Multimodal Representations

-Faculty: Faculty of Mathematics and Information Science

-Institution: Warsaw University of Technology
+This repository contains the source code developed as part of the MSc thesis "Comparative Study of Multimodal Representations” at the Faculty of Mathematics and Information Science @ Warsaw University of Technology.

 Author: Nazira Tukeyeva